John-Sandor/Python-Demonstrations/Pokemon/README.txt

 add column for effectiveness, (like resistence)

-after webscraping new pokemon into the dataframe, I could use a machine learning model to populate the missing resistence and effectiveness columns.
+after webscraping new pokemon into the dataframe, I could use a machine learning model to populate the missing resistence and effectiveness columns. or use regression for the predictions.